Close Alert Banner

 Determine the Appropriate NIPT Lab for Pregnant Individual

-Select OHIP-funded NIPT or private-pay NIPT to learn about available options.
+Select publicly-funded NIPT or private-pay NIPT to learn about available options.

-• OHIP-funded NIPT is currently offered through two provincial labs: Dynacare and LifeLabs.
+• Publicly-funded NIPT is currently offered through two provincial labs: Dynacare and LifeLabs.

 • For most pregnancies, NIPT can be ordered through either LifeLabs or Dynacare.

-• There are two types of IVF twin pregnancies that can only have NIPT through Dynacare: donor egg was used or a surrogate is involved.
+• There are two types of IVF twin pregnancies that can only have NIPT through Dynacare: donor oocytes (eggs) were used or a gestational carrier (surrogate) is involved.

 Singleton Pregnancies - Questions to Consider when Selecting a Lab